23h1/busRoute/README.md

 A simple utility to animate a bus route using a marker (over bus stops)

-When time permits, I'd like to build on this to explore Mapbox APIs further.
+When time permits, I might build on this to explore Mapbox APIs further.

 The route here is from Bournemouth railway station to Bourneouth Uni.